akanyaani/gpt-2-tensorflow2.0/README.md

-# GPT-2 Pre-training and text generation implemented in Tensorflow2.0
+# GPT-2 Pre-training and text generation, implemented in Tensorflow2.0